ololade-g/COVID-19-Project/README.md

 The impact of seasonality on COVID-19 incidence and mortality rates was investigated.
 Data was visualized using box plots containing multiple samples (years) per season.
 A linear regression analysis explored the influence of seasonality on the number of COVID-19 cases and deaths.

+* To analyze the data and generate the plots, run the `script_project.R` in RStudio.
+* To generate the pdf report, run the `project_paper.Rmd` in R Markdown

 ## Conclusion
 In conclusion, this project considered the incidence, mortality, and vaccination rates of COVID-19.
 Data was analyzed using shell script and R, and visualized using the ggplot2 package in R.
 ## License